 Our team of four environmental educators work to cultivate relationships between communities and the environment.
 We provide knowledge, tools and connections necessary for people to work, play and learn together.

-We believe that nurturing curiosity, developing skills to answer questions, a strong sense of self and the ability to lead is critical to creating a vibrant, healthy and engaged community.
+Our Approach We believe that nurturing curiosity, developing skills to answer questions, a strong sense of self and the ability to lead is critical to creating a vibrant, healthy and engaged community.
 We want to create lifelong, practical learning skills.

 We also believe that the best techniques to make this happen are through integrated, hands-on activities and inquiry-based education.